The Question Types Reference¶

 followups |

-list | No | List of question IDs to show nested under this option when selected.
+list | No | List of question IDs to render nested under this option (instead of as standalone questions).
 See Follow-up Questions below. |

 You can mix both formats in one list: